 - Introductory activity – students are introduced to the concept of change over time.
 They handle a large range of objects that would have been used in the home at different times in the past and discuss how these objects have changed.

 - Gallery activity – working in groups, students explore the Museum’s galleries and participate in a Then and Now treasure hunt, finding objects and describing how they have changed over time.

-- Reflection – students share with the class the objects they found interesting in the Museum and discuss how these objects have changed over time.
+- Reflection and analysis – students share with the class the objects they found interesting in the Museum and discuss how these objects have changed over time.